tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 by 0.09 [0.07--0.10] from age 4 to age 5.
-These results numerically confirm the hypothesis that children would improve in their word recognition reliability, both in terms of average looking and in terms of peak accuracy, each year.
+These results numerically confirm the hypothesis that children would improve in their word recognition reliability, both in terms of average looking and in terms of peak looking, each year.
+The changes in peak probability were also rather large: children's probability fixating on the target increased by approximately .1 each year.
+These growths indicate the task scaled with children's development because they had room to improve each year.

 **Summary**.
-The average growth curve features increased year over year, so that children looked to the target more quickly and more reliably.
+The average growth curve features increased year over year, so that children looked to the target more quickly and more reliably as they grew older.